 Candidates whose first language is not English will be required to demonstrate that their English meets the minimum level of proficiency required by the school.
 Details can be found on the relevant pages of the postgraduate prospectus.

-Students who do not meet the required level of proficiency may need to take a pre-sessional Study Preparation Course offered by the University's Centre for English Language Education, covering language, study skills, social English and orientation to living in Britain.
+Students who do not meet the required level of proficiency may need to take a presessional course offered by the university's Centre for English Language Education, covering language, study skills, social English and orientation to living in Britain.

 Postgraduate research specific FAQs